 The MSCI World Index represents large- and mid-cap companies across 23 developed markets globally.
 The index covers approximately 85% of the free float-adjusted market capitalization in each country.

 Investing in equities is high risk and international equities are no different.
-By investing in equities you increase the probability of higher returns, but you also introduce volatility into your portfolio in the short to medium term.
+By investing in equities, you increase the probability of higher returns, but you also introduce volatility into your portfolio in the short to medium term.
 Equity investing should always be viewed as long term.
-Since you are investing South African rand to access US dollar based indices, you are exposed to exchange rate risk - this means that your performance will be positively affected if the rand weakens against the dollar and negatively affected if the rand strengthens.
+Since you are investing South African rand to access offshore markets in foreign currency, you are also exposed to exchange rate risk - this means that your performance will be positively affected if the rand weakens and negatively affected if the rand strengthens.